ponderrr/ponderrr/README.md

 ## 🚀 About Me

-I'm an AI & Data Analytics Intern at Laborde Product and an IT student at Southeastern Louisiana University passionate about solving real problems with AI and modern technology.
+I'm an AI & Data Analytics Intern at Laborde Products and an IT student at Southeastern Louisiana University passionate about solving real problems with AI and modern technology.

 ## 📈 GitHub Analytics